rajmadan96/StochasticDominance.jl/paper/paper.md

            plot=true,
        )
 ```
-From `q_opt`, we derive the optimal parameter that satisfies the risk measure for the given portfolio.
+From `q_opt`, we derive the value of optimal parameter that satisfies the risk measure for the given portfolio.
 It is important to note that the objective itself is an optimization problem.
 However, our algorithm is designed to compute both simultaneously in a single execution.
 Additionally, the algorithm supports non-integer stochastic dominance orders.
 This feature is not restricted to this single setup but is available across all functions.

 ![Optimal asset allocation (SD order 4.7).
 The pie chart illustrates the distribution of assets in the optimized portfolio.
 The optimal coherent risk-return balance results in a portfolio return of 0.97\%, compared to a benchmark return of 1.167\%.](SDorder4-7RiskAssetsAllocation.svg)